magoli/getting_data_course_project/README.md

 ## Short comments on what the .R script does.
 <br />
-This script uses the data from here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+This script uses the data from here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones in the following way.
 <br />

 1) Reads data sets from 'train' and 'test' folders using the 'read.csv'.
 Filters out only the mean and standard deviation of the measurements.<br />